 Music Production Lab I is for students who are interested in making their own music-whether they have already started experimenting with music production or have no experience at all.
-From hip-hop to techno, dubstep to rap, and even music for cartoons and commercials, this course will introduce students to music writing and provide them with all of the tools they need to produce their work.
-By the end of the semester, students will have created a portfolio of music they can upload to iTunes, YouTube, or download as a CD-so they can distribute their own music to whomever they want.
+From hip-hop to rap, techno to dubstep, this course will introduce students to music creation process including crafting drum patterns, bass lines, chord changes, and melodies.
+Each student uses their Chromebook and Soundtrap to create their projects.
+They also will receive a basic education on computers, software, mid controllers, microphones, headphones, monitors, and speaker equipment that is utilized in the music industry.
+By the end of the semester, students will have created a portfolio of projects that can be shared via iTunes, Sound Cloud, or YouTube, or downloaded as digital files for future distribution and use.
 (Prerequisite: None)